DRUMS Theory · Planetary Science · June 2026

 2. Substrate Interaction and Resonant Confinement

 The magnetic substrate provides the boundary conditions for the drop.
-The interaction between the metallic hydrogen (conducting superfluid) and the magnetic substrate creates a Lorentz-driven confinement.
+The interaction between the metallic hydrogen (a conducting superfluid) and the magnetic substrate creates a Lorentz‑driven confinement.
+The stability of the “fuzzy” region can be modeled by the balance between the gravitational potential \(\Phi\) and the magnetic Lorentz force:

 3. Surface Tension and Drop Morphology